AkashDeb727/fix-it-felix/README.md

 ### AI Chatbot

-Gemini also powers the application's chatbot functionality through the `chatbotQuery` Lambda, allowing citizens to interact with the system and receive AI-generated responses.
+Gemini also powers the application's chatbot functionality through the `chatbotQuery` Lambda, allowing users to interact with the system and receive AI-generated responses based on civic complaint data.

+---

+# 📧 Amazon SES

+**Amazon Simple Email Service (SES)** is used to notify the administrator whenever a new civic complaint is submitted.

+    Citizen Complaint
+           │
+           ▼
+    submitComplaint Lambda
+           │
+           ▼
+       Amazon SES
+           │
+           ▼
+    Administrator Email

+The notification email contains important complaint information such as:

+- Complaint ID
+- Citizen name
+- Issue title
+- Category
+- Priority
+- Department
+- Location
+- Description
+- Complaint image URL

+This allows the administrator to receive complaint details immediately when a new issue is reported.

 ---